Geno Washington & the Ram Jam Band: Career

-Geno Washington was a US airman stationed in East Anglia who became well known for his impromptu performances in London nightclubs.
-In 1965, guitarist Pete Gage needed a singer to front his new band and replace the previous singer Errol Dixon, and asked Washington to join.
-When Washington was discharged from the US Air Force, he became the band's frontman.
-Their first single featuring Geno, "Shake, Shake, Senora" / "Akinla" released on Columbia was not a commercial success.
+Their first single featuring Geno, "Shake, Shake, Senora" / "Akinla", released on Columbia, was not a commercial success.
+At some stage the band had recorded a demo of the Barbara Lynn hit "You'll Lose a Good Thing".

 They released two live albums.
 Hand Clappin, Foot Stompin, Funky-Butt ...
 Live! was released in 1966, reached no.5 on the UK Albums Chart, and remained in the charts for 38 weeks.
 It was followed up by Hipster Flipsters Finger Poppin' Daddies in 1967, which reached no.8 on the chart.
 They also had some moderate hit singles released by the Pye label: "Water", "Hi Hi Hazel", "Que Sera Sera" and "Michael (the Lover)".

-They managed to build up a strong following with the crowds and due to their touring and energetic performances.
+They built a strong following with the crowds and due to their touring and energetic performances.
 Like their Pye label mates and rivals, Jimmy James and the Vagabonds, they became popular with the mod scene.